edmundloo/ASCIITransportFormat/README.md

 # send your JSON somewhere
 ```

-Reconstruct your object with the JSON:
+Reconstruct your object with the JSON representing an ASCIITransportFormat object:
 ```
 received_object = ASCIITransportFormat('JSON', received_json)
 ```